Adrian Kaehler

-Adrian Kaehler is an American scientist, engineer, entrepreneur, inventor and author.
+Adrian Kaehler is an American computer scientist, engineer, and author.
 He is best known for his work on the OpenCV Computer Vision library, as well as two books on that library.

 Early life

 Adrian Kaehler was born in 1973.
 At the age of 14, he enrolled in UC Santa Cruz, studying mathematics, computer science, and Physics, graduating at 18 with a Bachelor of Arts degree in physics.
 He received his Ph.D. at Columbia University in 1998 under professor Norman Christ for his work in lattice gauge theory and on the QCDSP supercomputer project.

 QCDSP supercomputer

 During the time from 1994 through 1998, Dr. Kaehler worked on the QCDSP supercomputer project.
 This was one of the first Teraflop scale supercomputers ever built.
 For this, Kaehler, along with Norman Christ, Robert Mawhinney, and Pavlos Vranas were awarded the Gordon Bell Prize in 1998.

 2005 DARPA Grand Challenge

 In the 2005 DARPA Grand Challenge, Kaehler was on Stanford's winning team with Sebastian Thrun, Mike Montemerolo, Gary Bradski and others.
 Kaehler designed the computer vision system that contributed to winning the race.
 Since 2012, the winning vehicle, called "Stanley", has been on display in the Smithsonian Institution in Washington, DC.